 The Most Important Thing You Need To Know About Your Boobs!

-All boobs are special and deserve to be treated like queens!
+All boobs are special and deserve to be treated that way!
 That means you need to pay your boobs special attention and check them regularly, and not just because it’s Breast Cancer Awareness month, but because familiarizing yourself with how your boobs look and feel could save your life!
-Remember your boobs are fragile, and the most important thing you can do is get to know them and take care of them.
+Remember your breasts are fragile, and the most important thing you can do is get to know them and take care of them.

 In the UK and US, 1 in 8 women are affected by breast cancer, and it’s the most commonly diagnosed form of cancer in women under 40.
 What causes breast cancer is still not entirely known, according to Cancer.org “Changes or mutations in DNA can cause normal breast cells to become cancer,” but only 10% of breast cancers are caused by family history.
 However, if breast cancer is found in the early stages, the higher the rate of successfully treating it becomes: The five-year survival rate of early-stage breast cancer is 80-90%, falling to just 24% for diagnosis at a later stage.
 This means it really is so important to check your breasts regularly and familiarize yourself with them so that you’re able to spot any changes.